sophiaandtbacka/cart253/topics/mod jam/mod jam/README.md

 > ![Image of a game screen.](./assets/images/game1.png)
 Game Screen with Version 1 of the Frog, Skin Frog.
 > ![Image of a transition screen.](./assets/images/transition.png)
 Black out Lightning Screen.
-Transitions from Black to White Screens in Quick Transition.
+Transitions from Black to White Screens in Quick Succession.
 > ![Image of a game screen.](./assets/images/game2.png)
 Game Screen with Version 2 of the Frog, Muscle Frog.
 > ![Image of a game screen.](./assets/images/game3.png)